 - not how assets would perform but how that affect new strategies

-- Comcast was bidding for 21st cetury fox.
+- Comcast was bidding for 21st Century Fox.

-- Idea was to bet significantly higher to camcast would budge.
+- Idea was to bet significantly higher to Comcast would budge.

-- whiteboards makes easier to get a sense of scale and long term strategical thinking.
+- Whiteboard makes easier to get a sense of scale and long term strategical thinking.

 - Restructuring can be good for your company

-- Have Foot in the present & a foot in the future.
+- Has Foot in the present & a foot in the future.